113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 ibmcloud login --apikey @fileName -c MyAccountID -o MyOrg -s MySpace
 ```

-<strong>Note:</strong> If the API Key has an associated account, switching to another account is not allowed.
+<strong>Note:</strong> If the API Key has an associated account, switching to another account isn't allowed.

 ### Use one time passcode